Nein-os/KevS-RacingClient/README.md

 # KevS
-Fuel-Calculator, Car-Overview and some Strategy-Overview A nice and clean tool to help racing.
+A nice and clean tool to help racing.
+Overview of the cars currently on track with current pitstops and laptimes.
 Still in developement.
-New features will be a more enhance Fuelcalculator and new windows like a Relative and/or Standings.
+New features will be added.
+- Next up:
+  - Database-Client
+  - Database-Connection
+  - Time tracking of all cars in micro-sectors
+- Planned features
+  - Strategy recomendations
+  - Standing
+  - Fuel-Level streaming

 ## Licence
 The projcet is licenced under GNU GPL-3.0-or-later.